COVID-19 and Influenza Vaccine Information for Community Vaccine Providers

 Primary Care Providers follow the steps below to order and document COVID-19 vaccines:

-1. Order COVID-19 vaccines using the COVID-19 Vaccine Order Form for Community Vaccine Providers.
+1. Order COVID-19 vaccines using the Covid-19 Vaccine Order Form for Community Vaccine Providers.

-2. The Public Health Informatics Team will review the information on the order form and request a Service Delivery Location (SDL) for your office from the Provincial Team.
+2. The Public Health Information Systems Team will review the information on the order form and request a Service Delivery Location (SDL) for your office from the Provincial Team.
 A SDL is required so your clinic can enter vaccines in the eForm system.
 The SDL typically takes about five business days to be created.

-3. Follow the instructions in the email to complete the eForm education.
+4. Follow the instructions in the email to complete the eForm education.

-4. The Informatics Team will email you once your SDL is created.
+5. Public Health Information Systems Team will email you once your SDL is created.
 Once the SDL is created and you have completed the education you can start documenting influenza and COVID vaccines in eForms.

 Note: The local health unit will contact you when your COVID-19 vaccine order is ready to be picked up.
 Providers are able to administer COVID-19 vaccines before they have eForm access, but all doses must be back entered in eForms.